sudomateo/terraform-training/course/10-Terraform-in-Automation/README.md

 Using this cache directory can be useful for a long running CI/CD runner that executes Terraform commands.

-The other configuration that's worth noting is the `provider_installaion` configuration.
+The other configuration that's worth noting is the `provider_installation` configuration.
 With it, Terraform will use providers from the filesystem mirror assuming they follow a specific layout.